-Oak Heights School recognises the essential role played by parents when they are able to understand their child's needs and to support the school's provision for EPP pupils.
-The EPP Coordinator will communicate directly with parents when they raise queries, and will also contact parents in the event of exceptional achievements or where problems may exist for an EPP pupil.
-The EPP Coordinator will also arrange an annual presentation to be delivered for parents that delineates the nature and provision of the EPP programme to ensure that they are optimally informed.
-At each nomination cycle parents of EPP pupils will receive a letter detailing their child's EPP nominations and the nature of the EPP.
-They will be encouraged to contact their child's tutor if they wish to discuss aspects of academic performance, and the EPP Coordinator with any general queries relating to the EPP programme.
-All classroom teachers, SLs and HoFs are expected to be familiar with the EPP pupils for whom they have responsibility, and should provide detailed feedback to parents on EPP pupil attainment at Parents Evenings
+Oak Heights School recognises the essential role played by parents when they are able to understand their child's needs and to support the school's provision for Oak Heights pupils.
+The SENCO Coordinator will communicate directly with parents when they raise queries, and will also contact parents in the event of exceptional achievements or where problems may exist for a SENCO pupil.
+The SENCO Coordinator will also arrange an annual presentation to be delivered for parents that delineates the nature and provision of the SENCO programme to ensure that they are optimally informed.